David Cunningham of Auchenharvie: Career

 A survey of rentals in the Cunninghame district of Ayrshire circa 1640 listed him at £1553, among the largest landowners in the county.

 In September 1651, after the Royalist defeat at the battle of Worcester, he was a prisoner in Chester Castle, with the Earl of Derby, the Duke of Lauderdale, and Mr Lane.

+Death

 Cunningham died in 1659, and was buried at Charlton, in the church that he had helped to restore on 7 February.
 He made his will on 18 January.
 Records of a later dispute over his estate, state that he had died a debtor in the King's Bench prison.
 In his will, Cunningham specified debts owing to him that totalled some £30,000, and declared debts he owed of about £6,000.
 A creditor obtained administration of his estate in 1665, but this award was set aside by the Prerogative Court of Canterbury in 1695, when Sir James Cunningham, administrator of Sir David Cunningham of Robertland and his son, obtained administration.